Editorial Standards

 Required Form Details

 On the Authoritative 1094-C, complete employer identity lines, indicate if you are part of an Aggregated ALE Group, and complete Part III with monthly offer indicators and headcounts.
-If you qualify for the 98 percent offer method, check box D on line 22.
-Confirm that line 18 equals the total 1095-Cs you will file for that ALE member.
+If you qualify for the 98 percent offer method, check box D on line 22 (boxes B and C are reserved on the 2025 form, do not check them).
+Confirm that line 20 on the Authoritative Transmittal equals the total 1095-Cs filed by and/or on behalf of the ALE Member for the year, and that line 18 on each 1094-C equals only the 1095-Cs submitted with that specific transmittal.

 Electronic vs Paper Filing Requirements